-During the 1980s, I concentrated on grand, ambitious public commissions, many in transportation centers, executed in ceramic tile and/or glass and marble mosaic, completing sixteen between 1979 and 2003.
+During the 1980s, I concentrated on grand, ambitious public commissions, many in transportation centers, executed in ceramic tile and/or glass and marble mosaic, completing fifteen between 1979 and 2003.
 Out of a desire to communicate with a broader audience, these pieces have local and regional subject matter, sometimes ironically tweaked, sometimes catalogued as an almost archaeological enterprise.
 I have long rejected the academic disdain for visual opulence – in fact, my dissident political understanding could only be materialized through sensuous processing.
 Public art presents challenges of scale and context, but also of language and iconography.
 In the early twenty-first century, I had the opportunity to create pieces in Japan and Turkey, adapting their rich ornamental traditions to my contemporary collage aesthetic.

+During a year at the American Academy in Rome (1999-2000), I created Targets, a 9’ diameter walk-in globe, painted with aerial maps of all the places bombed by the US between 1945 and 2000.
+There is a disorienting echo inside, so that visitors’ voices are amplified, dramatizing my concern about the barbarity of aerial warfare and vulnerability of civilian populations.
 Several years later, I developed a large installation piece, Voyages, which included Targets, 65 carnival masks inscribed with maps, and hanging cartographic banners.
 Together, they examine the history of navigation and western expansion.
 More recently, I worked with antique cosmological charts of the heavens and terrestrial maps of the earth, overlaid with galaxies and the tracks of satellites found on the Internet.
 Frightened of future wars in space, I am also drawn into its vast unknown, which today’s astronomers are charting.

-And then in 2011-2012, I completed “JEEZ,” a 12’ x 12’ painting based on the Ebstorf map, a 13th-century circular mappa mundi.
+In 2011-2012, I completed “JEEZ,” a 12’ x 12’ painting based on the Ebstorf map, a 13th-century circular mappa mundi.
 It depicted Biblical stories alongside pagan myths within a vision of the world as it was then known.
 Christ’s body served as a symbolic and literal frame.
 I drew upon a wide range of artistic practices, incorporating 125 images of Christ from worldwide sources.
 Archetypal figures accumulate, morphing from holy portraits into a rogue’s gallery of mismatched characters.
 Its companion, “The Tempest,” was completed in 2014, a 10’ x 10’ work based on a Chinese 18th century world map, in which the Great Wall traverses the upper levels and turbulent seas surround the land mass.
 Applied to the surface, there are collaged excerpts from more than 40 years of my own art, as well as 3D mini-globes (earrings, ashtrays, erasers, napkin holders, piggy banks, key chains, paper weights, pencil sharpeners, salt and pepper shakers, and yoyos), a merging of seriousness with pop culture.
 These two pieces together explore eastern and western systems for representing the world.